Meet Our Donkeys!

 We may major in Shire Horses, but ever since we first opened in 1992, we have always had donkeys…and they’re multiplying!

-From our ‘original’ Jack who came to the farm in 1992 as a young man and who is still alive and well in his 30s in 2020 but now in retirement nearby, to ‘Sugar & Spice’, they have always proved popular with our visitors.
+From our ‘original’ Jack who came to the farm in 1992 as a young man, to ‘Sugar & Spice’, they have always proved popular with our visitors.

-In 2014, Mai and Bella joined us as young 2 and 1 year old sisters to keep Jack and Spice company and whilst the boys moved towards retirement, the girls quickly became stars of the show at ‘Donkey Grooming’ time!
+In 2014, Mai and Bella joined us as young 2 and 1 year old sisters to keep Jack and Spice company in their latter years and whilst the boys moved towards retirement, the girls quickly became stars of the show at ‘Donkey Grooming’ time!

 Our 2018 Babies!